mbuczko/cerber-roles/README.md

 ```
 # How it works?

-Looking at example above it's clear that entire mechanism comes down to 3 elements:
+Looking at example above it's clear that entire mechanism boils down to 3 elements:

 * _roles_, for performance reasons unrolled by `init-roles` to contain no nested entries.
 * _scopes->roles_ map which says how to translate an OAuth2 client's scope into a set of roles.
-* a middleware which takes _roles_ and _scopes->roles_ and calculates roles/permissions.
+* a middleware which takes _roles_ and _scopes->roles_ and calculates corresponding roles/permissions.

 One unknown is how middleware populates roles and permissions bearing in mind that two scenarios may happen:

-1. Request is a user-originated, eg. user logged in and tries to view its own profile page.
+1. Request is a cookie-based user-originated one.

-   In this scenario, user initialized and stored in context by cerber's `wrap-authorized` middleware keeps its own roles and calculated permissions.
+   In this scenario, principal initialized and stored in context by cerber's `wrap-authorized` middleware keeps its own roles and permissions calculated upon the roles.

-2. Request comes from an OAuth2 client.
+2. Request is a token-based client-originated one.

    In this scenario OAuth2 client requests on behalf of user with approved set of scopes.
 Scopes are translated into roles (based on _scopes->roles_ mapping) and intersected with user's own roles.
    This is to avoid a situation where client's scopes may translate into roles exceeding user's own roles.
 Calculated permissions are also intersected with user's permissions to avoid potential elevation of priviledges.